 Backyard Nature Trails

 Your garden is a wonderland for nature!
 Create a bingo sheet of animals that can be spotted in your own backyard.
-Collect pine cones, leaves and petals to create beautiful collages.
+Collect pine cones, leaves, and petals to create beautiful collages.
 You can even complete the drawing and painting tasks in your backyard.
 It’s a fun way to teach kids more about the local wildlife.
-What’s more, they will love collecting the cones and flowers to make their collages too.
+What’s more, they will love collecting cones and flowers to make their collages too

 Camping in the Yard

-Camping is a great way to making sure that your kids get back to basics.
+Camping is a great way to make sure that your kids get back to basics.
 Of course, finding the time to go camping can be difficult between work and school.
 So, why not opt for a backyard camping adventure on a Saturday night?
-You can choose snacks and tell stories around a camp fire.
+You can choose snacks and tell stories around a campfire.
 It’s the perfect way to bond as a family.